wi1k1n/qavm/README.md

 * (Bug) Add timer, which scans processes and detects if they were stopped from outside of the QAVM app

-* Add currently selected software to the window title
+* ~~Add currently selected software to the window title~~

-* Per-software QAVM-preferences
+* ~~Per-software QAVM-preferences~~

 * Start/Stop/IsRunning processes API should include checking the already running processes, being able to "attach" to them (i.e. control them even if not executed from QAVM)

 * Add API for having "context", which ties together different software aspects (i.e. having access e.g.. to Settings from within the Tile/TableBuilder or ContextMenu)

-* Keep in mind that the app can technically list everything, hence the executables can be more than one
+* (?)
+Keep in mind that the app can technically list everything, hence the executables can be more than one
+	* this is likely important for extra plugins, like e.g. extra-arguments

 * Add API versioning (such that the plugins can declare the minimal supported API and report it instead of crashing)